5 Best Beginner Drone with Camera

 3. DJI Mini SE

-Unfortunately, the Mini SE is currently only being sold in select countries such as Australia, Canada, and the U.S.
+Unfortunately, the Mini SE is only sold in select countries such as Australia, Canada, and the U.S.

 DJI has taken the internal components from the 2019 Mavic Mini, put it in a new body, and slashed the price.
 The Mini SE is an incredible drone for the price, but it lacks the range and quality of its bigger brother, the Mini 2.